Australian Bureau of Statistics

-Sex, age, Indigenous status, social marital status, relationship in household, family type, participation in school and tertiary education (people aged 15-24), birthplace and year of arrival in Australia, state or territory of usual residence, and region of usual residence.
+Sex, age, social marital status, relationship in household, family type, participation in school and tertiary education (people aged 15-24), birthplace and year of arrival in Australia, state or territory of usual residence, and region of usual residence.

 Persons in the labour force

 Labour force status, unemployment rate, labour underutilisation rate*, labour force participation rate and gross flows (changes) in labour force status.